Chaim Herzog: Biography

-Chaim Herzog was born on Cliftonpark Avenue in Belfast as the son of Rabbi Yitzhak HaLevi Herzog, who was Chief Rabbi of Ireland from 1919 to 1937 (and later of Mandatory Palestine and the State of Israel), and his wife Sarah (née Hillman).
-His father was born in Łomża, Poland, and his mother in Latvia; his maternal grandfather was the Orthodox Jewish Talmudic scholar Shmuel Yitzchak Hillman.
+Chaim Herzog was born on Cliftonpark Avenue in Belfast in Ireland as the son of Rabbi Yitzhak HaLevi Herzog, who was Chief Rabbi of Ireland from 1919 to 1937 (and later of Mandatory Palestine and the State of Israel), and his wife Sarah (née Hillman).
+His father was born in Łomża in what was then Congress Poland, part of the Russian Empire, and his mother Sarah Herzog was born in Radviliškis in Lithuania, also part of the Russian Empire at that time; his maternal grandfather was the Orthodox Jewish Talmudic scholar Shmuel Yitzchak Hillman.
 The family home from 1919 was at 33 Bloomfield Avenue, Portobello, Dublin.

-Herzog's father, a fluent Irish speaker, was known as "the Sinn Féin Rabbi" for his support of the First Dáil and the Irish Republican cause during the Irish War of Independence.
-Herzog studied at Wesley College, Dublin, and was involved with the Federation of Zionist Youth and Habonim Dror, the Labor Zionist movement, during his teenage years.
+Herzog's father, a fluent Irish speaker, was known as "the Sinn Féin Rabbi" for his support of the First Dáil and the Irish republican cause during the Irish War of Independence.
+Herzog studied at Wesley College, Dublin, and was involved with the Federation of Zionist Youth and Habonim Dror, the Labour Zionist movement, during his teenage years.

-The family emigrated to Mandatory Palestine in 1935; Herzog subsequently served in the Jewish paramilitary group Haganah during the 1936–39 Arab revolt.
-He studied at University College London and was awarded Bachelor of Laws from University of London in 1941.
-He later then qualified as a barrister at Lincoln's Inn.
-Following his time at University, Herzog held the position of Chairman of the Union of Jewish Students (then the IUJF).
+He emigrated to Mandatory Palestine in 1935; Herzog subsequently served in the Jewish paramilitary group Haganah during the 1936–39 Arab revolt.
+He studied at University College, London (UCL), and was awarded Bachelor of Laws from the University of London in 1941.

+He later qualified as a barrister at Lincoln's Inn.
+Following his time at university, Herzog held the position of Chairman of the Union of Jewish Students (at that time named the Inter-University Jewish Federation).

 Military career

-Herzog joined the British Army during World War II, operating primarily in Germany as a tank commander in the Armoured Corps.
+Herzog joined the British Army during the Second World War, operating primarily in Germany as a tank commander in the Royal Armoured Corps.
 There, he was given his lifelong parallel name of "Vivian" because his first commander could not pronounce "Chaim"; but another Jewish soldier explained to the commander that "Vivian" was the English equivalent of "Chaim".
 He was commissioned into the Intelligence Corps in 1943.
 Herzog participated in the liberation of several Nazi concentration camps as well as identifying a captured German soldier as Heinrich Himmler.
-He left the British Army in 1947 with the rank of Major.
+He left the British Army in March 1947 as a war substantive captain and was granted the honorary rank of Major.

 Immediately following the war, he returned to Palestine.
 After the establishment of the State of Israel, he fought in the 1948 Arab–Israeli War, serving as an officer in the battles for Latrun.
-His intelligence experience during World War II was seen as a valuable asset, and he subsequently became head of the IDF Military Intelligence Branch, a position in which he served from 1948 to 1950 and again from 1959 to 1962.
+His intelligence experience during the Second World War was seen as a valuable asset, and he subsequently became head of the IDF Military Intelligence Branch, a position in which he served from 1948 to 1950 and again from 1959 to 1962.
 From 1950 to 1954, he served as defence attaché at the Israeli Embassy in the United States.
 Herzog left Washington in September 1954.
 A State Department official had informed him that he was about to be declared persona non grata.
 The decision to expel him had been taken following an FBI investigation into his attempt to recruit a Jordanian diplomat.
 He retired from the IDF in 1962 with the rank of major-general.